Es-Di-Bee/Es-Di-Bee/README.md

 - 👋 Hi, I’m @Es-Di-Bee
 - I’m interested in Machine Learning, Computer Vision, Data Science.
-- I’m looking to collaborate on Machine Learning Projects
+- I’m looking to collaborate on projects based on the above mentioned domains.
 - 📫 How to reach me -> shadabiqbalmu@gmail.com

 <!---